Distributional It\^o's Formula and Regularization of Generalized Wiener Functionals: Auxiliary Lemmas

 \item[(iii)] $ \sup_{y \in \mathbb{R}} \Vert H^{s/2} 1_{ ( -\infty , y ) } \Vert_{ L_{p} ( \mathbb{R}, \mathrm{d}x ) } < \infty $. \end{itemize} \end{Prop} \begin{proof} Let $f(x) := 1_{(-\infty , y)} (x)$ and $ \phi (x) := Af (x) = \delta_{y} (x) + x 1_{(-\infty , y)} (x) $.
 Then by (\ref{eq:xx}), we have

-which is finite by virtue of Lemma \ref{delta-class} and the integral expression (\ref{fractional_H}).
+which is finite by virtue of Lemma \ref{delta-class} and by a similar argument in Lemma \ref{delta-class} with using the integral expression (\ref{fractional_H}).
 Furthermore again by (\ref{fractional_H}), we find also that the last four terms converge to zero as $y \to -\infty$, and uniformly bounded in $y \in \mathbb{R}$. \end{proof}